Facts about the animal kingdom

 Resting position: Dragonflies rest with their wings held out flat at their sides, while damselflies often rest with their wings held together vertically above their back.

 These differences highlight the distinct characteristics of dragonflies and damselflies, despite their outward similarities.
+Recognizing these features not only helps in identification but also enhances appreciation for their unique adaptations.

 Differences Between Dragonflies and Damselflies - How to tell the difference between a dragonfly and a damselfly?